leap71/leap71.github.io/coding-for-engineers/7-design-an-aircraft-in-an-afternoon.md

 But I hope I made clear why we learned the things in the previous chapters, and how this approach differs fundamentally from traditional engineering.

-In conventional engineering workflows, the reasoning, the thought process, the physical formulas, all these *are external to* the daily of the engineer.
-The engineer visually creates the object in CAD.
+In conventional engineering workflows, the reasoning, the thought process, the physical formulas, all these *are external to* the daily work of the engineer.
+The engineer's main labor is to visually create the object in CAD.

-A computational engineers don't draw, they write down the logic, the physics, heuristic models, etc. in code.
-They try to make the computation model consistent, something that is often suprisingly difficult to do.
+Computational engineers don't draw, they write down the logic, the physics, the heuristic models, etc. in code.
+They try to make the computational model consistent, something that is often suprisingly difficult to do.
 The flow of information, the abstract components, are more important than the shape of a part.
-Because the computational model is built on the entirety off the information, the resulting geometry can follow much more flexibly, than in machines that are built piecemeal from individual parts.
+Because the computational model is built on the entirety of the information, the resulting geometry can follow much more flexibly, than in objects that are built piecemeal from individual parts.
 A computational model has a general overview of the entire object.

 - In Computational Engineering Models, we think logical and scientific first, and geometric second
 - It's fine to put placeholder objects, functional "stubs", empty interfaces in place and fill in the details later
 - It's fine to say: "I don't know yet, I'll figure this one out later"
 - It's relatively easy to change things, so don't follow a waterfall model, where the initial spec needs to be perfect
 - Class inheritance and polymorphism allow us to make substantial changes as we progress, by replacing a component with a derived class.
 So you don't have to worry about creating, for example, a `Wing` object that handles all kinds of wings.
 You can deal with a simple case first, and later derive a `SupersonicWing` later.
 You can go from a placeholder for an aircraft engine to a turboprop in a derived class.
 The interface stays the same.

+Done with theory, let's see some visual output next week.

 ------